ozontech/file.d/plugin/input/http/README.md

 Auth config.
 Disabled by default.
 See AuthConfig for details.
-You can use 'debug' log level to debug authorizations.
+You can use 'warn' log level for logging authorizations.

 <br>